geoffb/www-geoffblair-com/htdocs/index.md

 ---
 # About Geoff

 Geoff Blair is an independent game developer and co-founder of [Lost Decade Games][ldg].
-He currently resides in the San Francisco Bay area with his fiancé, Melissa, and their cats.
+He currently resides in the San Diego area with his wife, Melissa, and their cats.

 After spending nearly a decade developing for the web at companies such as [Yahoo!
 Games][yahoo-games] and [Raptr][raptr], Geoff decided to focus on his lifelong obsession with game development by founding [Lost Decade Games][ldg] with [Matt Hackett][matt] in 2010.